International Health Insurance for Expats in South Korea

-In South Korea, and especially in Seoul, you can expect very good medical facilities, well-equipped hospitals and plenty of pharmacies, with many English-speaking doctors in public hospitals and specialist international centres with large numbers of English-speaking doctors and staff.
+In South Korea, and especially in Seoul, you can expect very good medical facilities, well-equipped hospitals and plenty of pharmacies, with many English-speaking doctors in public hospitals and specialist international centers with large numbers of English-speaking doctors and staff.

 Before you go

 It is essential to contact your GP about eight weeks before you intend to leave to have any vaccinations and preventatives.
 Vaccine requirements potentially include Japanese Encephalitis and Hepatitis A. Hepatitis B is endemic and you need to be vaccinated for it.
 The necessary precautions should always be taken.